flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 To name a code artifact, we have to think about what it actually means.
 What is the role of this variable, function, enumeration, interface, class, file, module or micro service?
 What does it represent?

-When an artifact's innate name isn't obvious, it likely doesn't correspond to anything real yet, at least not to only one thing.
+When an artifact's intrinsic name isn't obvious, it likely doesn't correspond to anything real yet, at least not to only one thing.
 Either we haven't precisely mapped the involved concepts and technicalities to code or we haven't even understood them properly.

 Naming is difficult because it is a bi-directional process.
 By figuring out how to name our code artifacts we also figure out what code artifacts we should have in the first place.
 We articulate but also investigate value- and tech environment, answering two intricate questions over and over: